pdarragh/MinSem/README.md

 > I googled`v.communication` restaurants`GROUP` in the area`n.location` and Fuji`_`Sushi`n.group`
 > came`_`up`v.communication` and reviews`n.communication` were`v.stative` great so I made`_` a carry`_`out`v.possession`
 > `_`order`v.communication`

+The second representation includes information about *multi-word expressions*, or MWEs, and *supersenses*.
+An MWE is a group of tokens which carry a strong semantic link to one another.
+A supersense

+## Inputs

+`minsem.py` takes two positional arguments: the path to a file containing training data, and the path to a file containing testing data.
+The files must be tab-delimited and contain the following nine fields on each line:

+1. token offset within the sentences
+2. word literal
+3. lowercase form of word literal
+4. part-of-speech tag
+5. multi-word expression (MWE) tag
+6. offset from parent token within MWE (if applicable)
+7. strength level (if applicable)
+8. supersense label (if applicable)
+9. sentence identification string

+Fields may be left blank if unused.
+Blank lines will be skipped, but are not assumed to separate sentences.